open-quantum-safe/liboqs/docs/algorithms/kem/sike.md

 |    additional\_arm64     | arm64v8                     | Linux,Darwin                    | None                    | True                               | True                                           | False                |

 Are implementations chosen based on runtime CPU feature detection? **No**.

+## Explanation of Terms

+- **Large Stack Usage**: Implementations identified as having such may cause failures when running in threads or in constrained environments.